anonfaded/robospeaker101/README.md

 - **Text-to-Speech Conversion:** Convert typed text into spoken words.
 - **Easy Navigation:** Use intuitive input options like 'q' to exit or '0' to return to the main menu.
 - **Save Speech Output:** Option to save the generated speech as a file for future reference or sharing.
+- **Usage History Tracking:** RoboSpeaker 101 automatically tracks and organizes usage history.
+The history folder is organized by date, containing inputs for each day saved as .md files.
+New inputs are added automatically.
+Users can easily access the history folder to review past inputs.

 ### windows.py Script Specific Features